 Although new business models are emerging that will change how card association fees are handled.
 But until those changes are introduced, being aware of and keeping track of those charges is essential to running an effective business.

-Thinking of establishing an online merchant account?
+Thinking of establishing an e-commerce merchant account?
 Are you shopping rates?
-Do you need assistance integrating your secure payment gateway.
+Do you need assistance integrating your secure payment gateway?
 Let SecureGlobalPay show you how to do it right the first time around.
-Give us a call, we are always here to help any way we can.
+Give us a call, we are always here to help in any way we can.